In my long career,

 Among my minimal treasured possessions is a collection of different old keys.
 Since childhood (and still) I like to imagine the stories that might accompany each one.

-My weaknesses are good food, lindy-hopping, rock-climbing, stand-up comedy, & fearlessly silly people.
-I also love a good safari (and, well, anything involving happy animals of any kind).
+My weaknesses are riveting adventure stories, apt and clever analogies, lindy-hopping, stand-up comedy, and fearlessly silly people.
+I also love a good safari, (and, well, anything involving happy animals of any kind).

 I adore being creative, but also secretly love lists.